• Skip to main content

 • You cannot consume your own alcoholic beverages on board.

-It’s also important to note that the rules for bringing a “liquid” in your carry-on bag are different from the rules that govern what you can bring in your checked luggage.
+It’s also important to note that the rules for bringing a “liquid” in your carry-on bag differ from those that govern what you can bring in your checked luggage.
 Liquids in a carry-on bag must be 3.4 ounces or smaller and fit in a 1 quart-sized container.
 Anything larger must be placed in your checked luggage.

 The CATSA Liquids Rule